 Notes: You’ll probably have extra spice blend left over, you can use this on tacos, rice, or beans!

-Ultimate Mexican Potatoes
+Ultimate Smashed Potatoes

 I love these potatoes because they are hearty enough where they don’t just have to be a side dish!
 These are vibrantly seasoned, crispy exterior, and that perfect combination of the heat from the chipotle sauce and the cool queso fresco.
 Couldn’t you image these as an appetizer?
-A few margaritas and a big plate of these Mexican smashed potatoes sounds pretty good to me.
+A few margaritas and a big plate of these taco smashed potatoes sounds pretty good to me.
 You can cover them with the sauce, or serve the sauce on the side and dip them.

 What kind of potatoes should I use?
 I used peewee potatoes and strongly recommend sticking with this size.
 They are adorably tiny, and are the perfect size for a smashed potato.
 I found them in the same area as the other bagged potatoes.
 If you can’t find them, use the smallest potato you can find, but keep in mind you’ll probably need to boil them and bake them longer then in the recipe below.